acend/container-basics-training/content/labs/06.0 /_index.en.md

 **Note:** The mysql client must be installed on your computer.
 On Windows, you can use the binary from the ZIP archive at <https://dev.mysql.com/downloads/mysql/>.

-Question: Hmm, I have a container with a DB Server running...
-But when I remove the container what is happening with my data?
+Question: I have a container with a database server running.
+But when I remove the container, what happens to my data?

 Let's find out in... the next lab!